Create Interactive & Engaging Learning Centers for Preschoolers Using Printables

 Felt pieces are a great addition to the reading area.
 They are a fun hands on materials that allow young children to re-tell their favorite stories such as the Goldilocks and the Three Bears Set I've featured above.

 Magnets are another low cost item that most educators have on hand.
 You can use them as math counters for math activities, or use magnet letters with literacy printables (letter matching, first sound identification games).
-You can even print onto printable magnet sheets (Matte or Glossy) to make your own magnetic activities that are perfect to place in the quiet corner, or reading area.
+For this game I combined the uppercase letter mats Apple Activity Pack with magnet letters.

-For this activity I printed my own magnet astronaut pieces onto printable magnet paper from the Outer Space Activity Pack.
-If you want to make individual magnetic pieces (as opposed to printing a whole page) you can also adhere the paper to magnet sheets with adhesive backing.
+Tip: If you want to make individual magnetic pieces (as opposed to printing a whole page) you can also adhere the paper to magnet sheets with adhesive backing.
+9. Turn Printables into Gross Motor Activities

 The mats in the apple sight word set were used to create a cake walk style game above!
 Play your favorite music and let the fun begin.
 Children can take turns announcing the words, letters, or even numbers they are standing on!